-Therefore, just boot the server to the Rescue System, mount the remote filesystem, that contains your archive (or just upload it to the Rescue System), start the Installimage Script (command:
+To get started, just boot the server to the Rescue System.
+Then mount the remote filesystem that contains your archive (or just upload it to the Rescue System).
+Then start the Installimage Script (command:

 custom_images.
-This will load a blank configuration, which can be customized to suit your requirements.
+This will load a blank configuration, which you can customize to suit your requirements.
 You will also find guidelines and examples there.

 Please keep in mind that some settings like

-IMAGEPATH etc. have no pre-defined parameters, but are required and must be filled in by you.
+IMAGEPATH etc. have no pre-defined parameters, but are required, so you must fill them in.

 The available drives are automatically detected and added to the variables

-For this method, just order a KVM Console via the Robot.
-Therefore, click on the regarding server inside your Robot account, select the
+For this method, just order a KVM Console via Robot.
+To do this, click on the correct server on your Robot account, select the

-Support section, choose the server specific request "Remote console / KVM" and insert a direct download link into the comment field.
+Support section, and choose the server specific request "Remote console / KVM".
+In the comment field for the support request, insert a direct download link for the image.

-Therefore, you can upload your image to any preferred file hoster, webspace, Storage Box or FTP server.
-Alternatively, you can also send us a direct download link from a foreign website, or choose an image from our mirror (the login credentials are stated in the server provision mail).
-There, you will also find several Windows Server images.
+To create a link for the image, you can upload your image to your preferred file hoster, webspace, Storage Box or FTP server.
+As an alternative, you can send us a direct download link from a foreign website, or choose an image from our mirror.
+(The email that we sent you when you ordered you server also contains the login details).
+You will also find several Windows Server images on our mirror.

-Our technicians will then download the given image, create an bootable USB stick and connect it together with the KVM Console to your server (free of charge).
+Our technicians will then download the image, create a bootable USB stick, and connect it to your server together with the KVM Console.
+(They will do this free of charge.)

 For more information, please see this article.